NeduStack/whatsapp-message-sender/README.md

 bash
 Copy code
 python whatsapp_sender.py

-Usage
+# Usage
-Prepare Contacts: Create a Word file with phone numbers you want to message.
+Prepare Contacts: Prepare contact in the formats used in the example.
 Modify Script: Update the script with the PDF file path and the contact list.
 Run Script: The script will open WhatsApp Web and send the messages automatically.
 Example